Interacting $k$-essence field with non-pressureless Dark Matter: Cosmological Dynamics and Observational Constraints: Results

 \subsection{Model A, $\gamma =1$}

 We categorize Model A into four sub-models, labeled I–IV.
-This framework incorporates both dark matter and dark energy components, with the assumption that only one interaction channel is active at a time.
+This framework incorporates both dark matter and dark energy components, with the assumption that only one interaction channel is active at a time\footnote{ We have also explored scenarios in which more than one interaction parameter is simultaneously non-zero.
+In such cases, we find that the current observational data are unable to tightly constrain the model parameters due to strong degeneracies among the interaction terms, which prevents drawing robust conclusions about the physical behavior of the interacting system at the background level.
+We therefore restrict our analysis to minimal, representative interaction scenarios.}.
 The interaction term includes an additional kinetic contribution of the form $X^{\gamma}$, where we fix $\gamma = 1$ to retain effects at linear order.
-Our analysis shows that deviations from $\gamma = 1$ lead to dynamical instabilities, preventing the model from reproducing the standard cosmological sequence (Radiation $\to$ Matter $\to$ Dark Energy).
-The marginalized posterior distributions of the parameters, after integrating over the interaction couplings $\{\theta_i\} \equiv \{\alpha, \beta, \xi_1, \xi_2\}$, are shown in Fig. \ref{tab:model_A+B_best_fit_sn}.
+Our analysis shows that deviations from $\gamma = 1$ lead to {numerical} instabilities, preventing the model from reproducing the standard cosmological sequence (Radiation $\to$ Matter $\to$ Dark Energy). \footnote{ The parameter $\gamma$ can in principle be treated as free and explored within a range (e.g., $-2 < \gamma < 2$).
+However, for values of $\gamma$ other than $\gamma = 1$ (Model~A) and $\gamma = -1$ (Model~B), the autonomous system becomes increasingly stiff at high redshift, leading to unstable background solutions.
+Although stable evolution may occur for finely tuned initial conditions, such solutions are not observationally robust and introduce significant bias in the MCMC analysis due to strong nonlinearities.
+We therefore restrict our study to these representative cases.}

+The marginalized posterior distributions of the parameters, after integrating over the interaction couplings $\{\theta_i\} \equiv \{\alpha, \beta, \xi_1, \xi_2\}$, are shown in Fig. \ref{fig:corner_modelab_sn}.
 The corresponding best-fit values (68\% confidence level) are summarized in Tab. \ref{tab:model_A+B_best_fit_sn}.

 \begin{itemize} \item \textbf{Model A I:} This case corresponds to $Q \propto H \rho_{\rm m} X$.
 The best-fit Hubble constant is $H_0 \approx 67.1$ km/s/Mpc (BASE+PP) and $H_0 \approx 69.6$ km/s/Mpc (BASE+DES), in close agreement with the flat $\Lambda$CDM values (Tab. \ref{tab:lcdm_holicow}), and in strong tension with the SH0ES result $H_0 = 73.6 \pm 1.1$ km/s/Mpc \cite{Brout:2022vxf}.
 The interaction parameter $\alpha$ is strongly suppressed, $\alpha \sim \mathcal{O}(10^{-10})$, while the potential slope is $\lambda \sim 0.007$.
 The model yields field energy density of about $\sim 69.2 \%$.
 The dark matter EoS is small but positive, $w_m \sim 10^{-4}$, consistent with the near-pressureless nature found in earlier works \cite{Kumar:2012gr,Pan:2022qrr}.